GLENN: Neural network-enhanced computation of Ginzburg-Landau energy minimizers: Numerical results

 The first block in Table \ref{tab:energy_only_ord} shows the energy levels $E(u)$ of the five computed minimizers using the classical FE iterative solver with the empirically chosen initial values $\varphi_j$, $j=1,2,3,4,5$.
 The bold entries indicate, for each value of $\kappa$, the lowest energy achieved by this procedure; these serve as reference approximations for comparison with the NN and the hybrid approach.

-For the NN-based method, we trained two models, denoted \texttt{GLENN-R1} and \texttt{GLENN-R2}.
+For the NN-based method, we trained two models, \texttt{GL-R1} and \texttt{GL-R2}.
 Their architectures and training strategies are summarized in Table~\ref{tab:parameters}.
 For both models, we use the SwiGLU block type and the main difference lies in the chosen learning rates and batch size.
-The training required approximately 3.5 hours for for \texttt{GLENN-R1} and 6.5 hours for \texttt{GLENN-R2} on the HoreKa machine at KIT.
+The training required approximately 3.5 hours for for \texttt{GL-R1} and 6.5 hours for \texttt{GL-R2} on the HoreKa machine at KIT.
 The resulting energy levels of the pure NN approach are shown in the second block of Table~\ref{tab:energy_only_ord}.
 For $\kappa = 10,25,50$, the NN approximations yield energy levels close to, but slightly above, the reference values.
 In contrast, for $\kappa = 75,100$ both models achieve lower energy levels than those obtained with the classical approach using the prescribed heuristic initial values.
 This suggests that the NN approach identifies better candidates for the global GL minimizer.

 We then use our hybrid scheme, which takes the output of the NN as an initial guess for the classical FE iterative solver.
 The final energy levels after an additional iteration with the FE solver are shown in the third block of Table~\ref{tab:energy_only_ord}.
 Both models show comparable performance and consistently match or even outperform the reference approximations due to lower energy levels.
 In particular, they yield strictly lower energy states in several cases, indicating the successful identification of low energy states, which is the primary objective of our approach.